· Assistant ProfessorPhone: 207-326-2144

 Her research interests include intertidal ecology and science communication.
 You can learn more at her departmental website: https://mainemaritime.edu/ocean-studies/corning-school-of-ocean-studies/faculty-staff/sarah-omalley/B.S., Natural Resources, University of Maine

 Hello and welcome!
 I am an Instructor in the Corning School of Ocean Studies here at Maine Maritime Academy.
-I have the best job on campus because I get to teach a little bit of everything.
-Look for me teaching:
+You’ll find me teaching:

 If you want all the gory details, you can read my CV .

-When I’m not teaching, I’m reading (currently working on She Has Her Mother’s Laugh by Carl Zimmer, Say Nothing by Patrick Radden Keefe, and Erosion by Terry Tempest Williams ), writing, trail running, skiing, growing vegetables, and spending time with my family.
+When I’m not teaching, I’m reading (currently working on New York 2140 by Kim Stanley Robinson, We Don’t Know Ourselves by Fintan O’Toole and Parasite Rex by Carl Zimmer), writing, trail running, skiing, growing vegetables, and spending time with my family.